shaytsaban/economics-acc-colman/README.md

 4. **Review Final Exam #3:**
    - Focus on **Question 16**, as started in Lecture 11, to see how the concepts are applied in exam scenarios.

+5. **Watch Course Recordings:**
+   - Refer to the YouTube playlist for additional explanations and reinforcement of the topics.

 ---

 ## 💌 Acknowledgments: